Introduction: how to fix a squeaky chair

 Be it in your office or chair; squeaky chairs are troublesome to use and come out as the biggest nuisance.
 So, what to do then?
 You can get rid of chairs that produce unwanted noise.
 High-pitched and rusty chairs are so useless.

 Here you can check out quick solutions on how to fix a squeaky chair.
-Firstly, you must identify the causes of why this problem is happening and then go on implementing and executing the solutions: visit this post
+Firstly, you must identify the causes of why this problem is happening and then go on implementing and executing the solutions.
+Let’s discuss further!

 Solutions to fix a squeaky chair

 You must first find out the exact source of why your chair is producing unwanted high-pitched and shrill noise.
 The possible sources can be, its joints need lubrication and screws have become loose.
 Furthermore, carefully listen to where the sound is actually coming from.
 Avoid making blind guesses.
 You need to inspect your chair correctly; only then you can execute the right solution and get best answer for how to fix a squeaky chair

 Tools needed to get rid of squeaky chairs

 You need a screwdriver, metal hammer, nails, rubber mallet, drill, lubricant, bolt remover bits, and heavy-duty construction adhesive.

 Solution 1: Tighten Loose Screws, Nuts, and Bolts